How Performance Polo Shirts Revolutionized Menswear

 A triumph of versatile style

 The polo shirt is a comfortable way to dress up or down, depending on the day, and it can work with any number of combinations.
 For a sporty look, you can match them with khaki shorts.
 Wear one with your favorite jeans or slacks for a summer casual look - or in the cooler months, you can go for a layered look with a jacket.
-Wear a polo under your best blazer and you have business casual attire perfect for long lunches with a client.
+Wear a polo under your best blazer, and you have business casual attire perfect for long lunches with a client.
+The point is because of its flexibility, there is no wrong way how to wear a polo shirt.

 Find your favorite polo